top of page

 • Conducted after civil works or demolition.

-• Cross-verification of ceiling heights (especially if false ceiling is part of the plan).
+• We cross-verify ceiling heights, especially when a false ceiling is part of the plan.

-• Double-check of electrical points, slopes, and niche dimensions.
+• Double-check electrical points, slopes, and niche dimensions.

 ✅ Step 3: Vendor Walkthrough

-• Once drawings are finalized, vendors are taken on-site for a final validation.
+• Once drawings are finalized, vendors visit the site for a final validation.

-• They can raise issues before production starts.
+• They can raise issues before production begins.

 Cost of Ignoring Re-Measurement

-These aren’t just numbers- they’re lost time, lost profit, and lost trust.
+These numbers translate into lost time, lost profit, and lost trust.

 Critical Areas Where Re-Checks Are a Must

-At 4inchstudio, we follow a checklist of “non-negotiables” that must be verified a second time, even if the site seems straightforward:
+At 4inchstudio, we follow a checklist of “non-negotiables” that must be verified a second time, regardless of how straightforward the site may seem:

 Electrical Points